 The following inserts were amplified via PCR with CloneAmp HiFi PCR Premix:

 • RSV NS1 and RSV NS2 fragments (~400 bp each) • human IRF3, IRF7, and IRF7 mutant cDNAs (~1.4–1.6 kb each)

 Takara Bio's Primer Design Tool was used to design amplification primers that included 5'- and 3'-cloning ends to match the ends of the linearized lentiviral vector, such that they facilitated a successful In-Fusion reaction.
 PCR conditions were programmed with a denaturation step at 98°C, an annealing step of 55°C for 15 seconds, and an extension time of 1 minute at 72°C, for a total of 30 cycles.The insert PCR products were analyzed on an agarose gel and purified using the provided NucleoSpin Gel and PCR Clean-Up kit.
-Linearization of the destination vector was performed with XbaI and EcoRI according to the manufacturer's instructions.The purified PCR inserts were cloned into the linearized lentiviral vector with the In-Fusion HD Cloning Plus enzyme mix and then transformed into the included Stellar Competent Cells.
+Linearization of the destination vector was performed with XbaI and EcoRI according to the manufacturer's instructions.The purified PCR inserts were cloned into the linearized lentiviral vector with the In-Fusion HD Cloning Plus (discontinued and replaced with In-Fusion Snap Assembly) enzyme mix and then transformed into the included Stellar Competent Cells.
 Both protocols followed the instructions in the user manual.
 Three to five colonies were screened by restriction digest mapping with XbaI and EcoRI.